 Presenting what you learn is a crucial phase in the cycle of learning.
 It’s not the easiest nor the most pleasurable for anyone.
 To be vulnerable and open to feedback and comments makes it even more difficult.
 However, the key takeaways and learnings are very enriching.

 The students exhibited their learnings through the projects that they have created.
-All Arus student projects are geared towards solving a problem in their communities.
+All Arus student projects are towards solving a problem in their communities.
 For GEMS, students attempted to solve problems or challenges faced by people in their respective schools.
 They may be their teachers or friends.
-For Maker Academy, students explored throught their projects how they could transform BM town towards SDG (Sustainable Development Goals) 11: Sustainable Cities and Communities.
-The targets were to improve mobility of people, preserve cultural heritage, and enable more people to enjoy public green spaces.
+For Maker Academy, students explored through their projects how they could transform BM town towards SDG (Sustainable Development Goals) 11: Sustainable Cities and Communities.
+The targets were to improve the mobility of people, preserve cultural heritage, and enable more people to enjoy public green spaces.
 The students spoke to a variety of guests in the exhibition.
 We also had a team from our YES (Young Engineers for Society) programme exhibiting their project.

 Nearing the end of the exhibition, students from Maker Academy, class of 2019 were initiated into our growing group of alumni students.
 This is the next step of the Maker journey.
 This year’s Exhibition Day is the first time where alumni students played a more central role in managing the event and also being recognised for their growth.
 We introduced the Alumni Awards to recognise alumni students in various ways.
 They comprise of Leadership Award, Maker Award, Catalyst Award, and Determination Award.
 The Leadership Award went to Hong Khai Boon for being a leader to himself and others, leading a side project to set up an aquaponics system as well as facilitating in Arus classes.
 He shared that “If you want to change something, change yourself first”.
 Maker Award went to Thivedraan Jambu Kumaran for his constant tinkering and project-making.
 He’s been involved in numerous projects and never afraid of exploring.
 He likes to say, “Try only lah!”.
-Catalyst Award went to Yeong Ke Xin for developing into a person that is able to bring people together.
+Catalyst Award went to Yeong Ke Xin for developing into a person that can bring people together.
 She is a natural connector to all students, new or old with her enthusiasm.
 Determination Award went to Ainaa Athirah.
 She has shown tremendous perseverance in the face of challenges and hardship in developing the team’s project for the Young Innovators Challenge.
 Her strong will to press on is truly admirable.
 These awards were awarded after their peers and teachers have nominated them.
 Their friends and teachers cited a time when the nominee demonstrated those attributes.
-All nominated students were also recognised as each of them were presented with a gift that featured stories of themselves from their friends’ nomination.
+All nominated students are recognised as each of them were presented with a gift that featured stories of themselves from their friends’ nomination.

 We also would like to congratulate all our students and alumni students for their involvement in this Exhibition Day.
-For everyone of them, it was a meaningful learning experience either exhibiting or in managing the event itself.
+For every one of them, it was a meaningful learning experience either exhibiting or in managing the event itself.
 Looking forward to a growing community of inventors and innovators through our students!